danielbeach/data-engineering-practice/Exercises/Exercise-7/README.md

    those models with the most capacity to the least.
 Bring back that data as a column called `storage_ranking` into the main dataset.

-5. Create a column called `primary_key` that is `hash` of columns that make a record umique in this dataset.
+5. Create a column called `primary_key` that is `hash` of columns that make a record unique in this dataset.